abixen/abixen-platform/README.md

 The great motivation were flattering words of his friends, also some companies about the project and its ideas.

+# Known issues
+* Not all security parts have yet been implemented
+* Not all translations are done
+* Multi Visualisation Service needs some user interface improvement and optimization.
+Also needs more tests.

 # Release plan

 ## Version 1.0